rsquires1988/rsquires1988.github.io/content/pelican-pages.md

         OUTPUT_PATH = 'output'
         DELETE_OUTPUT_DIRECTORY = True      # possibly unnecessary, but I used it

     - If you're using a custom URL, [follow this section of the docs'](https://docs.getpelican.com/en/latest/tips.html#copy-static-files-to-the-root-of-your-site) instructions.
-The CNAME file should be created in `content/extras/`, with your custom URL (no http(s)://) and add the following to pelicanconf.py:
+The CNAME file should be created in `content/extras/`, and should contain your custom URL, sans http(s)://.
+Then, add the following to pelicanconf.py:

             :::python
             STATIC_PATHS = ['images', 'extra/CNAME',]